-- Identify and delineate theoretical terms, concepts, and philosophies related to humans and their work environment - Compare and contrast theoretical approaches to job-site assessment and modification. - Access and apply practical knowledge to complete assessments of occupational tasks, jobsite modification techniques and worker education in various occupational environments
+- Identify and delineate theoretical terms, concepts, and philosophies related to humans and their work environment - Compare and contrast theoretical approaches to job-site assessment and modification. - Access and apply practical knowledge to complete assessments of occupational tasks, jobsite modification techniques, worker education and return to work readiness - Understand the general "return to work" process outlined by Insurance companies and governmental agencies. - Understand and participate in a variety of career options available to kinesiology students